 Here's some information to help guide your decision....

-The simplest, and probably most commonly used, is the threshold wheelchair ramp.
 It's a simple wedge shaped design that allows a wheelchair or scooter to enter a building by providing a mini-ramp for access.

 This type of ramp will allow wheelchair or scooter door access from a height of about 1 inch to just over 6 inches.
-The ramps are typically made of rubber or metal, and are usually 34 inches wide to accommodate most door widths.
-Most of these types of ramps are portable, although typically the ramp would remain stationed in one place.

-A suitcase wheelchair ramp gets its name from the way that it's stored and carried.
 When open, this wheelchair ramp provides a solid surface that can be applied over stairs or to bridge a gap from the ground to a van.
-The ramp can then be folded up (usually with only one fold along its length) and easily moved or stored.

-This type of handicap ramp comes in lengths of 2 feet to 6 feet and can be used to bridge the gap over curbs, steps or raised landings, as well as van entry.
-They are suitable for all types of wheelchairs and scooters, however be sure to check the maximum weight ratings.
+This type of handicap ramp comes in lengths of 2 feet to 8 feet and can be used to bridge the gap over curbs, steps or raised landings, as well as van entry.

-A newer type of wheelchair ramp is a rollup ramp.
-This type of wheelchair ramp was designed for portability.
 With this type of ramp, the central ramp area is stored as a rolled up cylinder.
 When ready for use, you just roll out the central track and attach the side rails to create a rigid surface.
-The side rails act as a bumper guide, and add strength to the ramp area.
-When the ramp is no longer needed, you just remove side rails and roll-up the middle ramp section.

 This type of ramp, made of lightweight aluminum, comes in a nylon bag for easy transport.

-This type of ramp is the simplest in design, and perhaps the easiest to transport.
 It consists of two thin ramps that are strategically placed to provide a ramp for each side of the wheelchair.
-A telescoping ramp is adjustable up to five feet in length, and locks into place with snap buttons.
-The tracks are U-shaped for added safety.

 A telescoping ramp usually come in 3 sections that link together, which makes it easy to carry and store.
-The ramp is usually stored in a bag, that can hange over wheelchair handles.

 With all type of wheelchair ramps, it's important to check both the weight specifications to make sure that it will handle the weight for both you and your wheelchair or scooter.